Cain and Abel: It’s all about mediocrity

 Indeed.

+Cain did precisely what I all too frequently do.
 Grabbed a handful of whatever was closest and easiest to gather.
 Because so often, I am not paying attention.
 Or I am trying to fit too many tasks into too little time.
 Hurrying…get this thing done in order to move on to the next thing.
 Perhaps that’s what Cain was doing too.

-But Abel selected one of the best of his flock.
-To do this, Abel must have taken extensive time…searching through what was likely his large flock to compare and contrast the animals.
-His intention clear, focused and patiently looking for excellence.
+To identify the best, Abel must have taken extensive time…searching through what was likely his large flock to compare and contrast each of the animals.
+His intention primary, therefore entirely focused and patiently looking for excellence.
 Cain and Abel: It’s all about excellence. versus mediocrity And when confronted with the truth, Cain sulked, got angry because he felt shame.
-So much shame that he was incapable of hearing the warning of his Best Friend.
+So much shame that he was incapable of hearing the warning of his Best Friend to him and to each of us.

 “Then the Lord said to Cain, “Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”